 When the evening came, we spread out our sleeping bags and began thinking about dinner.
-One of the hikers, which we have met, asked: “Does someone want to order pizza?”
-The road was a few steps away from the campground, so it was possible.
-One of our friends jumped on the opportunity, because he was already tired of rice with lentils, although he was with us only for a day.
+One of the hikers we met asked, “Does someone want to order pizza?”
+The road was a few steps from the campground, so it was possible.
+One of our friends jumped on the opportunity because he was already tired of rice with lentils, although he was with us only for a day.
 The rest of us decided to stick to the rice with lentils.
 We were looking for more of a field experience, and pizza was too urban for us.

 Continue to the next segment – Hiking in Lower Nahal Amud, from Nahal Akbara Campground to Midgal.

 If you want to leave the trail after this segment, you can walk to the nearest settlement, Kadarim, and catch a bus from there.
-You will probably need to change a number of buses in order to reach your final destination, so it’s best to check on Moovit or Google Maps to see the best route for you.
+You will probably need to change several buses to reach your final destination, so it’s best to check on Moovit or Google Maps to see the best route.
 Kadarim is about 3 km from the end of the segment.
 You will need to walk on the road to reach it, so be careful.

 If you need any help with planning this hike, feel free to contact me at email@example.com.
 I also offer guided hiking tours on several segments of the Israel National Trail.

 Also, feel free to follow this blog and like my Facebook Page – Backpack Israel.